bentoml/BentoML/docs/source/quickstart.rst

 In this example, we defined the input and output type to be :code:`numpy.ndarray`.
 More options, such as :code:`pandas.DataFrame` and :code:`PIL.image` are also supported.
 To see all supported options, see :ref:`API and IO Descriptors <api-io-descriptors>`.

+BentoML uses a performance optimized version of https://www.starlette.io/ in order to serve your model efficiently at scale.

 We now have everything we need to serve our first request.
 Launch the server in debug mode by running the :code:`bentoml serve` command in the current working directory.
 Using the